Home » Mechanical Engineering » 18 Different Types of Flanges and Their Applications [PDF]

 What is a Flange?

-Flanges are devices used to connect pipes to each other, to valves, to pumps, to fittings, and to other equipment such as filters and pressure vessels.
+Flanges are devices used to connect pipes, valves, pumps, fittings, and other equipment such as filters and pressure vessels.
 It is usually welded or threaded, and the two flanges are joined together by bolting them with gaskets to provide a seal, providing easy access to the piping system.

 The flange can withstand high pressure and temperature, so they have different pressure and temperature ratings for different materials.
 In a piping application, the type of flange to be used depends largely on the strength requirements.